Medicare Part B covers a portion of:

 * Premium is per person

-** Approximately 70% of Medicare beneficiaries are “held harmless” and continue to pay the same premium amount they paid in 2015 which is $104.90.
-The other 30% pay the 2016 standard premium amount of $121.80 (or higher depending on their income).
-These beneficiaries include those who are new to Medicare in 2016, those with higher incomes, and those who do not have the Part B premium deducted from their Social Security check, which includes beneficiaries who also qualify for Medi-Cal or a Medicare Savings Program.
+** Approximately 70% of Medicare beneficiaries are “held harmless” and will pay $109.00.
+The other 30% pay the 2017 standard premium amount of $134.00 (or higher depending on their income).
+These beneficiaries include those who are new to Medicare in 2017, those with higher incomes, and those who do not have the Part B premium deducted from their Social Security check, which includes beneficiaries who also qualify for Medi-Cal or a Medicare Savings Program.
 Medi-Cal pays the Part B premium for this last group.

 Note: Income categories for the Part B premiums will be frozen through 2019 and will not be adjusted annually for inflation.
 This means that more people will reach the threshold and pay a higher amount for their Part B premium.